 Under the guidance of her master, who was a classical dancer and also a hard taskmaster, she honed her skills further.
 She credits her feat to Sohanlal.
 Of course, there was a teacher-disciple bond, but beyond that there was something else also.
 Stating that, Khan once said, “I was so much in love with my Guruji.
 If I saw another dancer with him I would burn with jealousy.”

 Sohanlal was 41, married and was a father of four children and Saroj was 13 and that is when they got married.
 When she was 14, she mothered their first child, Hamid Khan (a popular choreographer, known by the name of Raju Khan).
 She separated from him in the year 1965, but got reunited when he suffered a heart attack.
 She had one more child with him, their daughter, the late Hina Khan (cuckoo).
 Later, Sohanlal moved to Madras, leaving her and his two kids behind.
 It is reported, that afterwards, Saroj tied the knot with Sardar Roshan Khan and had a daughter named Sukaina khan, who now runs a dance institute in Dubai.

 One of the most talented choreographers of modern time, Farah Khan had an interesting love saga.
 This multi-talented lady who is also a film maker, hardly knew that her first project as a director with Main Hoon Na, would change her life forever.

 While working on the sets of the film, she met Shirish Kunder, who was also apparently working on the project.
 In no time they became good friends and started feeling for each other.
 Enjoying each other’s company thoroughly, sharing many common interests, they started spending most of the time together.

-When Shirish was asked that how he proposed Farah, he replied:
+When Shirish was asked how he proposed Farah, he replied,

 “It was a very private moment.
 There were only the two of us.
 We didn’t tell anyone because we didn’t want others to know about our private lives.”